danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/12 Troubleshooting query performance in Azure Database for MySQL Single Server/readme.md

     ![Image0191](Media/image0191.png)

-    The query now uses an Non-Unique Key Lookup using index *idx_to_date* on *salaries* instead of a Full Table Scan.
+    The query now uses a Non-Unique Key Lookup using index *idx_to_date* on *salaries* instead of a Full Table Scan.

     The recommendation was valid and helpful for performance.